OpenSourceEconomics/respy/doc/source/bibliography.rst

 Eisenhauer, P. (2016). `The Approximate Solution of Finite-Horizon Discrete Choice Dynamic Programming Models: Revisiting Keane & Wolpin (1994) <https://github.com/structRecomputation/manuscript/blob/master/eisenhauer.2016.pdff>`_. *Unpublished Manuscript*.

-Eisenhauer, P. (2016).
+Eisenhauer, P. (2016b).
 Risk and Ambiguity in Dynamic Models of Educational Choice. *Unpublished Manuscript*.

 Fisher, R. A. (1922). `On the Mathematical Foundations of Theoretical Statistics <http://rsta.royalsocietypublishing.org/content/roypta/222/594-604/309.full.pdf>`_. *Philosophical Transactions of the Royal Society of London A: Mathematical, Physical and Engineering Sciences*, 222(594-604): 309-368.

+Benjamin, S. S. and Judd, K. L. (2011).
+High Performance Quadrature Rules: How Numerical Integration Affects a Popular Model of Product Differentiation. *SSRN Working Paper*

 Keane, M. P. and  Wolpin, K. I. (1994). `The Solution and Estimation of Discrete Choice Dynamic Programming Models by Simulation and Interpolation: Monte Carlo Evidence <http://www.jstor.org/stable/2109768>`_. *The Review of Economics and Statistics*, 76(4): 648-672.

 Keane, M. P. and  Wolpin, K. I. (1994b). `The Solution and Estimation of Discrete Choice Dynamic Programming Models by Simulation and Interpolation: Monte Carlo Evidence <https://www.minneapolisfed.org/research/staff-reports/the-solution-and-estimation-of-discrete-choice-dynamic-programming-models-by-simulation-and-interpolation-monte-carlo-evidence>`_. *Federal Reserve Bank of Minneapolis*, No. 181.

+Keane, M. P. and Wolpin, K. I. (1996). `The Career Decisions of Young Men <http://www.jstor.org/stable/10.1086/262080>`_. *Journal of Political Economy*, 105(3): 473-522.

 Manski, C. and Lerman S. (1977). `The Estimation of Choice Probabilities from Choice Based Samples <https://www.jstor.org/stable/1914121>`_. *Econometrica*, 45(8): 1977-1988.